-Monitoring for E.coli is not required until the final E.coli limit is effective on March 1, 2023.
-The limit for E. coli of 151 org/100 ml specified on page 5 of this permit for outfall 001 is a geometric mean.
+The limit for E. coli of 126 org/100 ml specified on the limits pages of this permit for outfall(s) 801 and 011 is a monthly geometric mean.
 The disinfection season is established in the Iowa Administrative Code, Subparagraph 567 IAC 61.3(3)"a"(1), and is in effect from March 15 to November 15.
-Any disinfection system (chlorine, UV light, etc.) shall be operated to comply with the limit during the entire disinfection season whenever wastewater is being discharged from outfall 001.
+Any disinfection system (chlorine, UV light, etc.) shall be operated to comply with the limit during the entire disinfection season whenever wastewater is being discharged from outfall(s) 801 and 011.

 The facility must collect and analyze a minimum of five samples in one calendar month during each 3-month period from March 15 to November 15.
 The 3-month periods are March - May, June - August, and September - November.
-The collection of five samples in each 3month period will result in a minimum of 15 samples being collected during a calendar year.
+The collection of five samples in each 3-month period will result in a minimum of 15 samples being collected during a calendar year.
 For example, for the first 3-month period, the operator may choose April as the calendar month to collect the 5 individual E. coli samples to determine compliance with the limits.
 The operator may also choose the months of March or May as well, as long as each of the 5 samples is collected during a single calendar month.
 The same principle applies to the other two 3-month periods during the disinfection season.
-The following requirements apply to the individual samples collected in one calendar month:

-Samples must be spaced over one calendar month.
+The following requirements apply to the individual samples collected in one calendar month: Samples must be spaced over one calendar month.